Hancent History, Family Crest & Coats of Arms

+The origins of the name Hancent are from the ancient Anglo-Saxon culture of Britain.
+It is derived from the baptismal name John, which was originally derived from the diminutive Johan-kin.
 As the naming tradition grew in Europe baptismal names began to be introduced in many countries.
 Baptismal names were sometimes given in honor of Christian saints and other biblical figures.
 There are very few Christian countries in Europe that did not adopt surnames from these religious figures.

 Early Origins of the Hancent family

 The surname Hancent was first found in Somerset, where they held a family seat from very early times.

 Important Dates for the Hancent family

 This web page shows only a small excerpt of our Hancent research.
 Another 88 words (6 lines of text) covering the years 1761 and 1602 are included under the topic Early Hancent History in all our PDF Extended History products and printed products wherever possible.

 Hancent Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Hancent family name include Hankin, Hankins, Hanking, Hankinson, Hanken and others.

 Early Notables of the Hancent family (pre 1700)